310mc/https-310mc.github.io-tl/source/_posts/idol_story/chiaki_1.md

 …Mrmm~?
 She’s not budging one bit.
 That’s just too strange!
 I’m so loud, I was able to have greetings commercialized as a voiced alarm clock!

 No, don’t give up yet, me!
 We just have to keep trying until it works!
-We’ll be the winners as long as we win by the end — all’s well that ends well!
+We’ll be the winners as long as we win by the end—all’s well that ends well!

 Okay, I got it!
 I’ll just have to give you a taste of my voiced alarm clock greetings, as a special treat!